sumitroyyy/Reddit_mcp_server/README.md

 # Reddit MCP Server

-A comprehensive Model Context Protocol (MCP) server that provides AI assistants with read-only access to Reddit's API.
+A comprehensive Model Context Protocol (MCP) server that provides AI assistants to access to Reddit's API.
 This server enables Claude and other MCP-compatible AI assistants to browse subreddits, read posts and comments, search Reddit, and get user/subreddit information.

 ## Features